 Doctors generally classify seizures as either focal or generalized, based on the abnormal brain activity.

 Seizures that appear to result from abnormal activity in just one area of your brain are called focal (partial) seizures.
 Symptoms of focal seizures may be confused with other neurological disorders, such as migraine, narcolepsy or mental illness.
-A thorough examination and testing, which could include a stay in the Epilepsy Monitoring Unit, are needed to distinguish epilepsy from other disorders.
+A thorough examination and testing are needed to distinguish epilepsy from other disorders.

 Types of focal seizures include: